block42-blockchain-company/fantom-staker-info/smart-contract/README.md

 <br />

-A dApp on the Fantom Opera network to browse info about its validators.
+A dApp on the Fantom Opera network to browse information about its validators.

 ## How does it work